miraabela/miraabela.github.io/essays/jsintro.md

 <img class="ui left floated image" src="../images/jsmeme.jpg">

-##  Javascript: Now that's Wild
+##  Dear Java: Thank you, Next.

 Dangerous, dynamic, adaptable, non-conforming, and vague are adjectives you'd think would be used to describe a "bad boy" that your parents warned you about to never date.
 In this case, that "bad boy" is Javascript.
 Coming from a Java and C/C++ perspective, little did I know that Javascript is what I have been yearning for in the long, arduous nights that I wasted with Java defining types and structuring classes with predefined feilds.
+As Ariana

 Equality Operators